-Our investment portfolio in Peru, the United States, Ecuador, Chile, and Colombia consists of companies focused mainly on cement, concrete and electric energy:
+Our investment portfolio in Peru, the United States, Ecuador, Chile, and Colombia consists of companies focused on three main lines of business: cement, concrete and electric energy, and engineering and related services.

 Cement: Engine for Development

 Cement production plays a fundamental role in the development of infrastructure in the countries where we operate: it improves quality of life, connects communities, promotes education, contributes to mitigating the impacts of natural disasters, and helps the economy grow.